 Prerequisites: Students wishing to be admitted to FREN2002 without having previously completed FREN2001.
-French II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+French II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 FREN2021.
 Introduction to French/Chinese translation - Part I (3 credits)